ax1/ai4adapt/security/README.md

 1- Apply into SecurityEnvironment example and verify 2- Then apply into Lunar, the strategy could be not as efficient as other techniques, but at least, it should resolve the optimization problem.
 Otherwise, the newly-created strategy is not valid because it should work with any abstract environment (a sort algorithm is not dependent on the items to be sorted, isn't it?)

+## Inference
+- Use a trained model.
+Mandatory: the model name should start with the name of the TARGET system as 3 first characters
+- Use the files with name "inference"